springernature/sushi/readme.md

     Parameter: end_date
     Value: 2020-12

-`platform` is an optional paramter.
+`platform` is an optional parameter.
 Is the name of the Platform the usage is being requested for.
-If omitted, you would get usages for both our platforms (springerlink & nature.com).
+If omitted, you would get usage for both of our platforms (springerlink & nature.com).

     Parameter: platform
     Value: nature.com, SpringerLink